mfelice/imeasure/README.md

 # Contact

-If you have any questions or would like to report a bug, you can contact me at mariano dot felice at cl.cam.ac.uk.
+If you have any questions, suggestions or bug reports, you can contact me at mariano dot felice at cl.cam.ac.uk.